pedrolabonia/pydavinci/README.md

 Provides auto completion, type hints and great API reference documentation.

-*I really just wanted auto completion in the IDE*
+*I really just wanted auto completion in the IDE and to program transcoding RAW formats*

 ---